A BRIEF HISTORY OF WICKHAM, HAMPSHIRE

 In 1906 a Methodist Church was built in Wickham.

 In 1931 Wickham gained a gas supply.
 An electricity supply followed shortly afterwards.
 Meanwhile Rookesbury Park School opened in 1929.
-Wickham Primary School opened in 1969.
+Wickham Primary School opened in a new building in 1969.

 The first council houses in Wickham were built in the 1930s.
 More were built after 1945.
 Many private houses were also built and the village grew rapidly.
 By 1971 the population of Wickham was about 3,000.

-In 1978 Wickham was twinned with the French village of Villiers-Sur-Mer and Wickham Vineyard opened in 1984.
+In 1978 Wickham was twinned with the French village of Villers-Sur-Mer and Wickham Vineyard opened in 1984.

 In 1990 an old brewery and village hall in Wickham were converted into flats called Riverside Mews.
 (The brewery shut in 1910 and the buildings were given to Wickham Parish Council to use as a village hall).